Why do Alaskan volcanoes erupt so often?

-A remote volcano in Alaska's Aleutian Islands has erupted 10 times in less than a month.
-Experts say more eruptions are possible.
+A remote volcano in Alaska's Aleutian Islands has erupted 10 times in less than a month, and experts say more eruptions are possible.

 Bogoslof volcano has sent up ash clouds that have reached as high as 35,000 feet.

-The Alaska Volcano Observatory is a joint program of the U.S. Geological Survey and the University of Alaska Fairbanks.
-It says 90 volcanoes have been active within the last 10,000 years.
-And they could erupt again.
-More than 50 have been active since about 1760.
-That is when record-keeping began.
+The Alaska Volcano Observatory, a joint program of the U.S. Geological Survey and the University of Alaska Fairbanks, says 90 volcanoes have been active within the last 10,000 years - and could erupt again.
+More than 50 have been active since about 1760, when record keeping began.

-Like Bogoslof, most are on the 1,550-mile-long Aleutian Arc.
-The area forms the northern portion of the Pacific "Ring of Fire."
-The ring is a horseshoe-shape zone around the Pacific Ocean of frequent earthquakes and volcanic eruptions.
-These are triggered by the subduction of an oceanic plate beneath continental plates.
+Like Bogoslof, most are on the 1,550-mile-long Aleutian Arc, which forms the northern portion of the Pacific "Ring of Fire," a horseshoe shaped zone around the Pacific Ocean of frequent earthquakes and volcanic eruptions triggered by the subduction of an oceanic plate beneath continental plates.

 The Alaska Volcano Observatory was formed in response to the 1986 eruption of Mount Augustine.
 The observatory has tools to predict eruptions.
-As magma moves beneath a volcano before an eruption, it often generates earthquakes.
-They swell the surface of a mountain and increase the gases emitted.
-The observatory samples the gases.
-It also measures earthquake activity and watches for landscape deformities.
+As magma moves beneath a volcano before an eruption, it often generates earthquakes, swells the surface of a mountain and increases the gases emitted.
+The observatory samples gases, measures earthquake activity and watches for landscape deformities.

-The observatory uses mathematical models to forecast how fast ash particles will be transported in the atmosphere.
-And to determine where ash could fall.
-The observatory runs the models when it detects that a volcano might erupt.
-It also updates them when they blow.
+The observatory uses mathematical models to forecast how fast ash particles will be transported in the atmosphere and where ash could fall.
+The observatory runs the models when it detects that a volcano might erupt, and updates them when they blow.

-Instead of a red river of lava, Alaska volcanoes typically shoot ash up to 50,000 feet.
-That is more than nine miles.
-It reaches the jet stream.
+Instead of a red river of lava, Alaska volcanoes typically shoot ash up to 50,000 feet, or more than nine miles, into the jet stream.

 That ash is not the kind you left after a campfire.
 Instead, it's an abrasive kind of rock fragment.
-The particulate has jagged edges.
-It has been used as an industrial abrasive to polish metals.
+The particulate has jagged edges and has been used as an industrial abrasive to polish metals.

 Particulate can injure skin, eyes and breathing passages.
 The young, the elderly and people with respiratory problems are especially susceptible.
 Ash under a windshield wiper can scratch glass.
-However, most volcanoes are far from communities.
-So ash fall that requires breathing masks or new air filters on a car is infrequent.
+However, most volcanoes are far from communities and ash fall requiring breathing masks or new air filters on a car is infrequent.

 USGS geophysicist John Power once likened flying through an ash cloud to flying into a sandblaster.